GERMAN INVASION OF POLAND DURING WW2

 Neither did Germans care much for the fate of the citizens of Rotterdam:

 "During the terrible devastation wrought in Rotterdam by the German Air Force on 14 May (1940), the number of dead ran into 30,000... further aggravated by the enormous fires which burned for fully two days.
 As the water supply had been put out of action no effective means of extinguishing the rapidly spreading flames were available..."
+(Note: typical current estimates vary but, for example, place the tally of dead at closer to 800-1,000 persons with 80,000 homeless and 30,000 non-fatal casualties.)

 The aggressor reaps what he sows.

-The only regret of the Poles, the most broadly and consistently brutalized victims of this war, would have been that in addition to German military, industrial and civilian losses there would have also been Polish slaves that perished during the Allied bombing raids.
+The only regret of the Poles, the most broadly and consistently brutalized victims of this war, would have been that in addition to German military, industrial and civilian losses there would have also been Polish and Allied slaves that perished during the Allied bombing raids.

 The Germans took millions of Poles into Germany to slave for the good of the Reich and the benefit of their German masters.
-This included: slave labourers for mines, farms and factories, often worked and starved to death, girls for domestic work, girls for brothels, prisoners of war, concentration camp inmates, men forced into the German army, young Aryan-looking children adopted into German families under the Germanization program, girls temporarily imported into Germany for forced sterilization, etc. Starving Poles also went voluntarily to work in Germany, hoping to be fed.
+This included: slave labourers for mines, farms and factories, often worked and starved to death, POWs, girls for domestic work, girls for brothels, prisoners of war, concentration camp inmates, men forced into the German army, young Aryan-looking children adopted into German families under the Germanization program, girls temporarily imported into Germany for forced sterilization, etc. Starving Poles also went voluntarily to work in Germany, hoping to be fed.
 Many Ukrainians were enticed to work for the Germans and POWs of various nationalities were also interned in that country.

 The argument that Dresden was not a military target is without foundation.
 Like many major German centres, much of its industry was converted to the war effort, with factories scattered throughout the city and its environs (my mother's family were slave labourers in nearby Chemnitz-author).
 The city was also a transportation hub and contained a concentration of military activity.
+The Soviets needed this hub neutralized as they approached the region.
+To complicate matters, at the time of the bombing, Dresden was swollen with German refugees heading west, fleeing the oncoming Soviet Armies.

 Finally, any actions against Germany and its people came to a prompt end when Germany surrendered, whereas the Germans would have continued to commit atrocities until stopped.
-Yes, we may have sunk down to their level of barbarity but our "brutality" was an understandable reaction (we are human after all).
+Yes, in some cases we may have sunk down to their level of barbarity but our "brutality" was an understandable reaction (we are human after all).
 Furthermore our "brutality" was often required to "fight fire with fire," but it was also measured and limited.

 The Allied countrymen who did not directly experience the brutality of the German and Soviet occupations, simply could not, and today, cannot, consider the fire-bombing of Dresden to be simply one of many tools available to use against a relentless aggressor, designed to bring the war to an early conclusion.
 It was war.